Skip to content

 field_override ::= IDENT "=" expr NEWLINE

-ctx is a core keyword — always reserved, not a soft keyword.
-It has unique semantics (singleton, env var integration, match blocks) that don't fit model or class.
+ctx is a core keyword and is always reserved, not a soft keyword.
+It has singleton, env-var, and match-block semantics that do not fit model or class.

 Declaration rules